-- Complete a minimum of 30 semester units in approved courses, at least 24 of which must be earned in 200-series graduate-level courses exclusive of credit given for thesis research and preparation.
+- Complete a minimum of 24 semester units in approved courses, at least 20 of which must be earned in 200-series graduate-level courses.
 Only courses in which the student receives grades of "A+", "A", "A-", "B+", "B", or "S" may be counted in satisfaction of the requirements for advanced degrees.
 A course in which a student receives a "B-" or lower cannot be used to satisfy the unit requirement for the degree but will count in determining the grade point average. - Register for and obtain a satisfactory grade in the program's core courses, listed below - Maintain a cumulative GPA of at least 3.0.
-Courses graded "S/U" will not be counted in determining grade point averages. - Complete the Core Knowledge Examination.
+Courses graded "S/U" will not be counted in determining grade point averages.

-i) Core Courses (14 units)
+2.2.2.1 Core Courses (14 units)